andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 Given this set up, it is easy to see how these could be used for language modeling since they can (theoretically) take into account as many previous words as possible <a href="https://www.isca-speech.org/archive/interspeech_2010/i10_1045.html" target="_blank">(Mikolov et al. 2010)</a>.

+To learn more about RNN's check out <a href="http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/" target="_blank">this</a> tutorial.

 ## LSTM Cells <a name="lstm"></a>

 Normal RNN's face various limitations, the most glaring being that it might be difficult to train them due to exploding/vanishing gradients and they can have trouble remembering long sequences.